 An afternoon at Winterbourne and a good gauge of my mood this month.

 Minou stopped eating in the second week of February, something that happens every few months because of her pancreatitis and kidney disease.
 I syringe fed her water to keep her hydrated while she was off her food and she briefly started eating again, or at least drinking the sauce from her fish even though she couldn’t manage the chunks.
 Sadly it didn’t last and she stopped eating, drinking and walking altogether on the afternoon of 19th February.
 It was a moment we knew was coming, the vet had warned us back in November that we really were in the final stretch with her as her body was shutting down even then, but knowing that something you dread is inevitable doesn’t make it any easier to cope with emotionally.
-I have written about our grief at losing Minou, so I will save myself from repeating it here.

 It’s been almost a week now since I kissed her goodbye for the last time, and without Minou by my side I feel so lost.
 We miss her so much, she was such a wonderful friend to us both and life without her will never be the same.